rsibanez89/ribanez/content/trading/trading-strategy.md

 draft: false
 ---

+{{< hint danger >}}
+**Do not use this strategy on a real account**
+This strategy has been created just for testing purposes.
+{{< /hint >}}

 # Crossing moving averages strategy
-The following strategy consist in defining 2 moving averages and buy or sell when they cross over each other.
+The following strategy consists in defining 2 moving averages and buy or sell when they cross over each other.
-To do this, we have defined a fast moving average that considers the last 40 candles (green), and a slow moving average that considers the last 80 candles (red).
+To do this, we have defined a fast-moving average that considers the last 40 candles (green), and a slow-moving average that considers the last 80 candles (red).
-Then, if the fast moving average crosses down the slow moving average, we consider that the market starts being bearish and it is a good oportunity to sell.
+Then, if the fast moving average crosses down the slow moving average, we consider that the market starts being bearish and it is a good opportunity to sell.
-On the other hand, if the fast moving average crosses up the slow moving average, we consider that the market starts being bullish and it is a good oportunity to sell.
+On the other hand, if the fast moving average crosses up the slow moving average, we consider that the market starts being bullish and it is a good opportunity to sell.

 ![Crossing moving averages](/trading/crossing-moving-averages.png)